Entanglement-enhanced magnetic induction tomography

-Finally, we demonstrate the spatial sensitivity of our sensor with a one-dimensional (1D) MIT of the sample.
-The sample is moved past the cell in 1 mm steps along the $x$-axis and 4\,000 consecutive measurements are performed at each position (Fig. \ref{fig: exp. setup} b, Supp.
-Fig. 2).
-The conditional variance (red) is determined using $\alpha_\text{opm}=0.91$ from the no-sample measurement in Fig. \ref{fig: signalVSphase} b.

-We average the sweep of the sample 40 times, corresponding to 100 independent MIT measurements and fit the spatial sensor response with a Gaussian function.
-In Fig. \ref{fig: signalVSposition}, the distribution of the location of the sample center for the 100 MIT measurements is shown, conditional and unconditional measurements marked in red and blue, respectively.
-The precision of the sample location measurement is significantly improved by introducing spin entanglement, as visualized by the normalized Gaussian distributions and shaded areas in Fig. \ref{fig: signalVSposition}, reflecting the standard deviation of 0.20 mm for the conditional measurement and 0.36 mm for the unconditional measurement.
-The entanglement-enhanced measurement provides thus a nearly two-fold improvement of the precision of the 1D MIT.
+Finally, we demonstrate the spatial sensitivity of our sensor with a one-dimensional (1D) QMIT of the sample. {As shown in Fig. \ref{fig: exp. setup} (b)}, the sample is moved past the cell in 1 mm steps along the $x$-axis. {For each position,} 4\,000 consecutive measurements are performed.
+The {conditional variance} is determined using $\alpha_\text{opm}=0.91$ from the no-sample measurement. {We average} the sweep of the sample 40 times, corresponding to 100 independent {MIT measurements}.
+In Fig. \ref{fig: signalVSposition}, the distribution of the sample center for the 100 MIT measurements is shown with conditional and unconditional results marked in red and blue, respectively.
+The distribution is significantly narrower using spin squeezing, visualized using Gaussian distributions and shaded areas, reflecting the standard deviation of 0.20 mm for the conditional measurement and 0.36 mm for the unconditional measurement.
+The quantum-enhanced MIT provides a nearly two-fold improvement in precision.

 The duration of a single 1D tomography sequence can be estimated from the number of repetitions combined with the number of positions measured.
 Using a conservative estimate of 13 ms per repetition including optical pumping and the measurement, 40 repetitions per position would take 520 ms. The total scan sufficient to measure the sample position with an uncertainty of 0.20 mm would take 26 s.